This post may contain affiliate links. Please see my disclosure policy

 - Garlic

-- Cooked White Rice – you could also use brown rice or quinoa or any grain that you like
+- Cooked White Rice – you could also use brown rice or quinoa; see my notes on grain swaps below.

 - Mozzarella Cheese